 - Contributions cannot be made to education savings accounts if joint income exceeds $220,000 ($110,000 for single filers)

 - Contributions to education savings accounts can only be made if a beneficiary is under the age of 18.

 - Contributions to education savings accounts are limited to $2,000 a year while contributions to qualified tuition programs are limited to the amount necessary to provide for the qualified expenses of the beneficiary as determined by the plan (Usually capped at $200,000 for most plans).

 - Contributions to qualified tuition programs can be treated as made ratably over a 5-year period for Federal gift tax purposes.
 Therefore, a potential gift tax could be avoided as long as it does not exceed five times the annual exclusion of $14,000.
 For example, if a grandparent contributes $70,000 to a plan for his grandchild in a given year, the $70,000 could be treated as a contribution of $14,000 each year over a 5-year period.
 However, in order to receive this special treatment, a taxpayer must file a gift tax return and make the election.

 - In addition to post-secondary expenses, education saving accounts can be used for educational expenses from kindergarten through twelfth grade.

-Like most things in life, it’s always best to start saving as early possible to maximize the growth of earnings so they can be used to offset future educational needs.
+Like most things in life, it’s always best to start saving as early as possible to maximize the growth of earnings so they can be used to offset future educational needs.
 But it’s important to remember that earnings must be used for qualified educational expenses because the penalties can be harsh if they are not.
 It’s also important to know that other savings vehicles like education trusts are available.
 Each person’s goals and situations are different and it is best to have an understanding of all existing options.